Salt (2010 film): Release

-The film's marketing campaign included a panel at the San Diego Comic-Con on July 22, 2010, and an episodic advergame titled "Day X Exists", where players watched webisodes and performed missions to unveil the terrorist plot.
+The film's marketing campaign included a panel at San Diego Comic-Con on July 22, 2010, and an episodic advergame titled "Day X Exists", where players watched webisodes and performed missions to unveil the terrorist plot.
 It was released in the United States on July 23, 2010.
 It was released on August 18 in the United Kingdom, despite poster advertisements suggesting it would be released on August 20.
 The deluxe unrated-edition Blu-ray disc and DVD were released on December 21, 2010, by Sony Pictures Home Entertainment.
 It includes three versions of the film – the original theatrical film and two additional unrated extended cuts not seen in theaters with two alternate endings.
 A theatrical-edition DVD was also released.
 In the home video charts, Salt debuted at first in the rentals and third in sales.